 If you are in search of more evidence to prove that medical marijuana could just be the way out of the opioid epidemic, this publication by the Journal of the American Medical Association should be of interest.
 Between 1999 and 2010, the legalization of medical marijuana by a state board reduces opioid mortality rate by about 25%.
 Furthermore, studies have also shown that cannabis could help treat the withdrawal symptoms that arise from quitting opioid use.
 With the immense benefits, it’s hard to argue that it's high time medical marijuana became legal across the whole of the United States.

-For more information on getting a medical marijuana card for your pain, see our related pages “Florida Opioid Crisis”, "Exploring Cannabis for Pain Relief" and "Medical Marijuana Qualifying Conditions".
-To learn more marijuana facts, visit our medical marijuana FAQ page.
-Call us at (786) 953-6838 to schedule an appointment and get your marijuana card today!
+Forread more on getting a medical marijuana card for your pain, see our related pages "Exploring Cannabis for Pain Relief" and "Medical Marijuana Qualifying Conditions".
+To get more on the facts, visit our medical marijuana FAQ page.
+Call us at (786) 953-6838 to schedule an appointment to get your cannabis card today!